zeon-studio/nextplate/src/content/about/_index.md

 contact_content: "We are proud to showcase our state-of-the-art manufacturing facilities.
 Here’s where you can find us:"

 features:
-  - title: "How We Got Started"
+  - title: "How It All Started"
     subtitle: ""
     image: "/images/banner-image.jpg"
-    content: "**__Ninth Avenue Foods__** is a fourth generation family-owned and operated company with a long standing history of quality and service in the dairy industry. <i>**As innovation has lead to growth and success, family values and commitment to quality has remained the same.<i>**\n\nOur new state-of-the-art **ESL manufacturing facility** and over **50 years** of experience in the industry will take your products from concept state to successful launch with ease.
+    content: "**__Ninth Avenue Foods__** is a fourth generation family-owned and operated company with a long standing history of quality and service in the dairy industry. <i>**As innovation has led to growth and success, family values and commitment to quality has remained the same.<i>**\n\nOur new state-of-the-art **ESL manufacturing facility** and over **50 years** of experience in the industry will take your products from concept state to successful launch with ease.
 At **__Ninth Avenue Foods__** we offer a personal touch and do our best to go the extra mile for our customers."
     bulletpoints: ""
     button:
       enable: true